FAIRDataTeam/FAIRDataPoint/README.md

 ### Run tests

-Run these commands from the root of the project
+Run these commands from the root of the project:

 ```bash
 $ mvn test